alexzhangs/xsh/README.md

+#### 5.1.5.
+Create library with template

+Using the Github template repository [xsh-lib/template](https://github.com/xsh-lib/template) is the simplest way to create a new empty xsh library.

 ### 5.2.
 Debugging (Debug Mode)

 With the debug mode enabled, the shell options: `-vx` is set for the debugging utilities.
 The debug mode is available only for the commands started with `xsh`.